This post has been written in collaboration with Marello

 Is your ERP and DOP ready?

 If growth is in your plans, a spreadsheet quickly becomes obsolete as an SKU management tool.
-An ERP or DOP like Marello boasts enhanced inventory management tools.
+An ERP or DOP like Marello boasts enhanced technology change management tools.
 It offers a real-time view of stock activity, recommending ideal stock levels based on demand, as well as identifying trouble areas such as supplier lead times, and stocks already in transit.
 An ERP or DOP also helps you optimize stock in order to improve profitability, such as reducing carrying costs, reducing obsolete stock, ordering costs, and taking advantage of opportunities within the company such as spreading inventory across multiple locations.

 Is your eCommerce platform ready?